SOMEWHERE (2010) is a film where nothing happens, either internally or externally.

 The film The Enchanted Cottage (1945) shows love developing between two people based on their knowledge of one another, in direct opposition to the film Sleepless in Seattle (1993) which shows love between two people who have never even met.
 The latter serves to perpetuate certain fantasies that we have about romance: that there is someone out there just perfect for me, that my life will be complete once I meet him or her and, lastly, that I don’t even have to know (or get to know) this person to feel certain they are my soul-mate.

-I Am, a documentary by Tom Shadyac (Ace Ventura) chronicles his quest to make sense of his life after a serious accident.
-He puts two questions to well-known talking heads from diverse fields: “What’s wrong with the world? and "What can we do about it?”
+The movie, “I Am” is a documentary made by Tom Shadyac (director of “Ace Ventura”) chronicling his quest to make sense out of life after a serious accident.
 The film focuses on quantum physics, consciousness studies and social activism, as well as the effects of consumerism on humanity.
-Its simplistic message is that we are all "one" and that by changing our beliefs, the world in turn will change; human nature is viewed as cooperative instead of competitive.
-In my view, human nature encompasses both qualities, and for this reason, I Am appears one-sided, exploring only the “positive” side of human behavior to support its point of view.
+The message put forth is to truly understand that we are all one and that by changing our beliefs, the world will in turn change.
+Human nature is referred to as being cooperative instead of competitive; I believe both qualities are to be found in humans.
+The film is one-sided, only exploring the “positive” side of human behavior to support its point of view.
 What the film exhibits is “spiritual bypass,” looking at transcending the darker sides of humanity instead of transforming them, which would require the sometimes painful work of digging deep inside of ourselves.